Project-Tick/projtlauncher.yongdohyun.org.tr/src/index.md

         <h1>Download and Update Mods</h1>
         <div class="subtitle">
           <p>Are you sick of constantly finding and re-adding that one mod you need?
-          Prism Launcher interfaces directly with Modrinth and CurseForge and can download and update individual mods in addition to modpacks.</p>
+          ProjT Launcher interfaces directly with Modrinth and CurseForge and can download and update individual mods in addition to modpacks.</p>
         </div>
       </div>
     </div>